Bad Homburg 2025: Dates, draws, prize money and everything you need to know

 - World No. 5 Jasmine Paolini will be the No. 2 seed.
 Like Pegula, Paolini suffered a loss in her only match on the surface so far this year -- Ons Jabeur took Paolini down in Berlin.
 Paolini will try to make up some ranking points in Bad Homburg before she has to defend her Wimbledon final points in the following week.

-- The other Top 10 players entered are Mirra Andreeva, Paula Badosa and Emma Navarro.
+- The other Top 10 players entered are Mirra Andreeva and Emma Navarro.
 Navarro has reached the semifinals at Bad Homburg in each of the last two years, falling to the eventual champion on both occasions.

 - Last year's Bad Homburg champion was Diana Shnaider, who was ranked No. 47 when she won this title but comes into her title defense ranked No. 12.
 Shnaider had a breakthrough 2024, winning four singles titles overall -- including at least one on every surface (grass, clay and hard court).